 Normally, this is an internal process involving you and your employer’s insurance carrier.
 Even so, the workers’ comp system can be fairly complex and difficult to navigate at times.
-If you run into problems with your claim, here are four good reasons why you could benefit by turning to a workers’ compensation attorney in Orange County.
+If you run into problems with your claim, here are four good reasons why you could benefit by turning to a workers compensation attorney in Los Angeles.

 1. Advice on Compensation Options

 It’s fairly obvious you may have a valid workers’ comp claim if you fall at work or get hit by flying debris or a falling object.
 But you may be wondering if you can file a claim if you develop severe lower back pain because your employer failed to provide proper equipment to help with heavy lifting.
-This is when a consultation with a workers’ compensation attorney in Orange County may be beneficial.
+This is when a consultation with a workers compensation attorney in Los Angeles may be beneficial.
 A lawyer can go over your situation to give you a better idea of whether or not you may have a valid claim.

 2. Help with the Filing Process

 All it takes is one significant error or the missing of important filing dates for a workers’ comp claim to be rejected.
-A workers’ compensation attorney in Orange County can project your interests and ensure you have everything required to file a proper claim.
+A workers compensation attorney in Los Angeles can project your interests and ensure you have everything required to file a proper claim.
 This includes making sure applicable state regulations are followed.
 In California, for example, workers must report the injury to their employer within 30 days of occurrence.

 3. A Legal Hand with Appeals

 There are times when a workers’ comp claim may be denied, or a carrier may change a claim’s compensation or status.
-If this happens to you, a workers’ compensation attorney in Orange County can help you file an appeal, which is termed a Request for Hearing.
+If this happens to you, a workers compensation attorney in Los Angeles can help you file an appeal, which is termed a Request for Hearing.
 A lawyer can also find out why a claim was denied and determine if there is a way to resolve the issue within a timely manner.
 Common reasons for denials include:

 - The injury was reported too late